 Logging In to your Instagram Account

 Once you’ve installed it on your Mac and run it, the main screen is about as simple as can be.
 You log into your Instagram account in the top panel, providing your username and Instagram password.
-That then gets stored in the app’s memory so you don’t need to re-enter it every time.
+That then gets stored in the app’s memory, so you don’t need to re-enter it every time.

 Uploading Photos to Instagram with Uplet’s Drop Panel

 The core program is just a drop panel.
-You can drag one or multiple photos onto it or use the + button to open the usual dialog to browse for them.
+You can drag one or multiple photos or videos onto it or use the + button to open the usual dialog to browse for them.
 A recent update has also added the ability to upload videos.